Disputes at Galileo

 - Dispute Summary — Total amounts charged back, second presentments, and arbitration and pre-arbitration

 You can also request a daily Dispute and Chargeback RDF (raw data file) from Galileo to get detailed information on disputes.
 The information is similar to the Dispute Tracker Log report.
+For a more detailed report, see the Reg E RDF.

 Example dispute sequence